dimitarg/talks/functional-typed/functional-typed.md

 ## Intro

-In this post I would like to argue that there is no such thing as untyped functional programming.
+In this post I would like to argue that there is no such thing as non-typed functional programming.
-To put it another way, I argue that functional programming is **always** typed.
-Therefore terms such as 'untyped functional programming' / 'non-typed functional programming' are ill-defined; and by extension, arguments based on such terms are ill-defined in their genesis.
+To put it another way, I argue that functional programming is **always** typed, regardless of tools or language specifics, or our subjective views on the matter.

-The above claim should read exactly as it is written - all functional programming is typed.
-Specifically, this post is not a dynamic vs static languages post - although I will, inevitably, touch on the subject.
+Then, with the above claim in mind, I would like to show that some parts of the static vs dynamic debate are nonsensical and/or useless, throw them away, and reduce the debate to an essential, normalized form; and ask the reader to pick up the debate from there, or suggest another normalized form which is more grounded than mine.

 ## What functional programming is

 I believe that by now there is an established, non-controversial definition of functional programming.

 > Functional programming is programming with functions.

+(**I believe that this was said by @runarorama - I'm not 100% sure, please contact me if the attribution is wrong**)

 'Functions' here means referentially transparent, total functions, as in 'mathematical functions'.
 Side effects aside, the majority of our program is comprised of mathematical functions.
 We do this